The Oranda goldfish is one of the world’s most popular and recognizable breeds of fancy goldfish.

 Must they have a Filter?

-While many goldfish owners do keep their fish in a tank with no filtration or heating system in place, your Oranda is more likely to thrive and stay healthy if you use both of these.
-Any kind of biological filtration that suits your other fish should be fine to use in a tank with an Oranda, and we recommend a good quality canister filter ourselves.
+While many goldfish owners do keep their fish in a tank with no filtration or heating system in place, your Oranda is more likely to thrive and stay healthy if you use both.
+Any kind of biological filtration that suits your other fish should be fine to use, and we recommend a good quality canister filter ourselves.

 Keeping your tank adequately filtered and heated, along with regular cleaning (weekly is recommended) will help lower the risk of your Oranda getting an infection in their wen, so it is wise to spend a bit of money early on to get the best tank set up possible.